dougsweetser/Q/docs/EM/EM_invariants.md

 These should both be as "long" as each other, but will point in a different direction so long as the magnetic field B is not zero.
-Zero is an invariant, so take the difference of the norms of both of these, and that will always, necssarily, be equal to zero.
+Zero is an invariant, so take the difference of the norms of both of these, and that will always, necessarily, be equal to zero.

 ![The norm of minus E plus B equals E squared minus 2 E dot B plus B squared.
 The norm of minus E minus B equals E squared plus 2 E dot B plus B squared.
 The